 - Do laundry

 - Help with homework

 If you’re a stay-at-home mom, it makes sense for you to get enough term life insurance coverage that lasts at least until your children are in college.
 If you and your spouse plan on paying for their college education, then the coverage should last longer.
-Running a quote on Quotacy.com takes less than 30 seconds and we have a great needs analysis tool that helps calculate how much life insurance coverage you need if you aren’t sure.
+Running a quote on Quotacy.com takes less than 30 seconds and we have an easy-to-use life insurance needs calculator to help determined how much life insurance coverage you need if you aren’t sure.